October 5, 2008 (updated May 4, 2019)

 This statement in his preface shows the outright anti-Jewish / anti-Israel sentiments of Burge.
 The vast majority of Arab villages that were taken over by Israelis were abandoned by their occupants before the Israelis arrived.
 In 1948 the invading armies of Iraq, Jordan, Syria, Saudi Arabia and Egypt told the Arab residents to flee the land of Israel, promising them that when the war had been shortly and successfully won by the invading Arab armies, that the residents could then return.
 However God granted victory to the Jews over the invading armies and the Arabs that had fled their homes to join the invaders permanently lost their homes.
 The only Arab occupied village that was attacked and destroyed was Deir Yassin.
 This attack is a shameful point for the Israelis, but is not in anyway typical as Burge would suggest.

-Secondly U.N. resolutions mean nothing.
-Both communist Russia and the United States among others in the U.N. supported the establishment of the state of Israel, yet it is God who promised the land to Abraham, Isaac and Jacob.
+Secondly U.N. resolutions are not always morally correct.
+In this case both the Soviet Union and the United States were among the nations that voted for creation of a new State of Israel.
+Immediately the new State of Israel was attacked by all of her Muslim/Arab neighbors.
+It was the Arabs who initiated the war and tried to wipe out the Jews.
 Burge’s judgment of “rightful return of these homes…” shows his bias.
 Who is he to judge that returning these abandoned homes to people who joined the enemy forces is the “right” thing to do?
 That is something similar to saying that if some of the French joined the invading Nazi forces of WWII that they should have a rightful return to their old homes after the Nazis were defeated.